Skip to main content

 • Lactic Acid Chemical Peel for Acne Scars

-This is an alpha hydroxy acid that is known for its ability to promote collagen production and improve skin texture.
 It is also known to reduce the appearance of wrinkles and is often used in professional chemical peels.
-With the boost in collagen production, the healing process of acne fastens, and the scars start to heal as the new, fresh skin cells replace the old ones.
+With the boost in collagen production, the healing process of acne accelerates, and the scars start to heal as the new, fresh skin cells replace the old ones.
 Talk to a skin expert at AAYNA if you are considering adding lactic acid to your skincare peels.

 • Salicylic Acid Chemical Peel for Acne Scars